All you need to know about childhood vaccinations

 - Muscle or joint pain.

-- The HPV vaccine is given as part of the school health programme in Government schools rather than the expanded program of immunization and is available to Grade 5 girls, 9 years and older.
+- The HPV vaccine is given as part of the school health programme at public and private schools, including special independent schools, rather than the expanded program of immunization and is available to Grade 5 girls, 9 years and older.
 For more information, contact your health care provider or child’s school and visit our HPV page.

 Tetanus & adult Diphtheria (Td)